Cape Town (Kaapstad)

 Content:

 This still partly active military headquarters of Cape Town was the second fort that the Dutch built in the city to protect it from other intrusive Europeans.
 It was built between 1666 and 1679 and is now seen as the oldest building (still standing) of Cape Town.
 An interesting military museum has been established here, in addition to the Boer and Zulu wars, also shows WWI and WWII and in particular the participation of South Africa in it.
-Tours are arranged and you can see the changing of the guard but you can also walk on the private courtyards of this historic castle.

-"Long Street" is the nightlife area of Cape Town with numerous restaurants, bars and cafés.
-But also around "the Gardens" you can find very nice (quieter) terraces.
+Long Street is the nightlife area of Cape Town with numerous restaurants, bars and cafés.
+But also around the Gardens you can find very nice (quieter) terraces.
 This is especially the case in Kloofstraat.

-• Name: "Ashanti" lodge (Gardens)
+• Name: Ashanti lodge (Gardens)

 Address: 11 Hofstraat